 Instant Pot Brown Rice

 I made my rice in the Instant Pot to save on time and keep things hands-off!
 Add 1 cup of brown rice to your IP along with 1 and 1/4 cups water.
 Lock lid and set valve to sealed position.
 Cook on high pressure for 15 minutes, allowing a natural pressure release.
 One the valve drops, remove the lid and fluff with a fork/spoon.
 Dive in!
-If your making 2 cups of rice adjust water (or veggie broth) to 2 + 1/2 cups.
+If you’re making 2 cups of rice adjust water (or veggie broth) to 2 + 1/2 cups.
 Cook time will remain the same.

 Serve with steamed, roasted, or stir-fried veggies and honey garlic tofu.